trax-project/moodle-trax-logs/doc/h5p.md

 That's precisely what Trax Logs does...

-## Before starting
+## Let's start

-First of all, you need to catch H5P Javascript events and this must be done in the front-end.
+As we already said, we need to catch the H5P Javascript events.
 The best place to do that is probably in a Moodle theme.
 Of course, you could modify the default Moodle theme.
 But a better solution would be to create your own theme.
 Refer to [Creating a theme based on boost](https://docs.moodle.org/dev/Creating_a_theme_based_on_boost) for further information.

-For testing, you can just modify the default Boost theme by editing the `/theme/boost/config.php` file.
+For testing, we will just modify the default Boost theme by editing the `/theme/boost/config.php` file.
 Now, all you have to do is to add the following line at the end of the config file:

 ```php
 $THEME->javascripts_footer = array('../../../admin/tool/log/store/trax/javascript/catch_hvp_events');
 ```

-Then, save the config file and purge all Moodle caches.
+Then, save the config file and purge all the Moodle caches.
 You should have a link in the Moodle footer to do that.
 If not, go to this page: `http://your-moodle-url/admin/purgecaches.php`.

-Now, you can use H5P contents such as questions or quizzes, and you should see some statements in you LRS!
+That's all!
+Now, you can use H5P contents such as questions or quizzes, and you should see some statements in you LRS.

 ## How does it work?